limath91/al-folio/_pages/about.md

 The picture is me standing on a huge rock somewhere in Yosemite.

-This website is under construction (almost done, hopefully).
 If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.